Thursday, May 7th, 2026 from 5:30-7pm via Zoom.

 Bumble bees make a characteristic buzz as they fly through the air.
 The hum is similar to the sound of a distant jet ski motor or chain saw.
 It is lower frequency than the buzz of honey bees or flies.

-Once you are used to finding bumble bees, look for a few key behaviors.
+Once you are used to seeing flying bumble bees, look for a few key behaviors.
 Look for bumble bees suddenly flying down into the ground (or another structure such as a rock wall or bird nest).
 If you see a bee entering a hole, you will need wait until you see the bee emerge to confirm that there is a nest there, and the bee did not just fly down to rest.
 This may take up to 15 minutes.
-If you do not see additional activity, still make note of the location as a potential nest with the data form.
+If you do not see additional activity, still make note of the location and check back later.

 You may also see bees leaving a nest.
 When bumble bees leave their nests, they often take characteristic orientation flight, where they fly in increasingly large circles facing their nest.
 This behavior helps them to recognize their nest when they return.
 If you observe this behavior, wait 15 minutes in the area to see if you see a bee entering the nest to be able to confirm the nest location.
-If you do not see additional activity, still make note of the location as a potential nest with the data form.
+If you do not see additional activity, still make note of the location and check back later.

 Occasionally, you may find a nest itself before seeing any flying bees.
-If you walk near the nest, you may hear the bumble bees buzzing inside.
+Sometimes, bumble bees nest on the surface of the ground, in cavities of trees, and other human made structures.
+If you walk near the nest, you may hear the bumble bees buzzing inside, cueing you into the nest.
+If you find a nest with this characteristic buzzing sound, be sure to take a few steps back to give the nest some distance.

 While bumble bee ID is not required for Nest Quest, you are welcome to review these additional resources.